ChrisMcNabbSoftwareDeveloper/my_dotfiles/README.md

     (_______\_____|\____|_|

     # Yet Another Dotfile Repo v1.1
-    # Now with Prezto and Vundle!
+    # zsh and anything else having to do with zsh has been removed.
+    # there are other mods, as well.

     sh -c "`curl -fsSL https://raw.github.com/skwp/dotfiles/master/install.sh`"